+Typically, applicable for radar-like systems which detect distinct target movements, each target is identified by Track ID which is displayed in Control Center maps as an object with a trail path.

+- optional geographic direction coordinate, the angle from the geographic North, the valid values are between 0.0 and 180.0, not used in IPSC yet

+- double?
+Speed value reported by the

+3rd party SDK, if this

+is unknown, Control

+Center calculates the

+value automatically

+based on positions

+reported previously

-Typically, applicable for radar-like systems which detect distinct target movements, each target is identified by Track ID which is displayed in Control Center maps as an object with a trail path. between 0.0 and 180.0, not used in IPSC yet double?
-Speed - value reported by the 3rd party SDK, if this is unknown, Control Center calculates the value automatically based on positions reported previously int SpatialReferenceIden tifier - use 4326 (based on World Geodetic System [WGS84]) for longitude/latitude.
-A Spatial Reference System Identifier (SRID) is a unique value used to unambiguously identify projected, unprojected, and local spatial coordinate system definitions. string TrackId - unique target/track identifier ITrackSourceAware Event An extended version of IGeoSpatialAwareE vent Used when the device reports event with Geographic position and a source device for double?
-Latitude - optional geographical coordinate, the valid values are between - 90.0 and 90.0 double?
-Longitude - optional geographical coordinate, the valid values are between - 180.0 and 180.0 double?
-Heading - OnEnteringEvent(new EnteringEventArgs(this, track.CurrentPosition.Eve ntTime) { Trac kId = track.FriendlyTrackId, Long itude = track.CurrentPosition.Lon gitude, Lati tude =
+- int SpatialReferenceIden tifier - use 4326 (based on World Geodetic System [WGS84]) for longitude/latitude.
+A Spatial Reference System Identifier (SRID) is a unique value used to unambiguously identify projected, unprojected, and local spatial coordinate system definitions.

+- string TrackId unique target/track identifier

+Latitude =

+trace.PositionLatitude,

+Longitude =

+trace.PositionLongitude,

+});